 - What You Need to Know About Charging Before You Buy an EV ... ›

-- EVs Are Essential Grid-Scale Storage - IEEE Spectrum ›
+- Fast Food, Fast Charge - IEEE Spectrum ›

 Robert N. Charette is a Contributing Editor to IEEE Spectrum and an acknowledged international authority on information technology and systems risk management.
 A self-described “risk ecologist,” he is interested in the intersections of business, political, technological, and societal risks.
 Charette is an award-winning author of multiple books and numerous articles on the subjects of risk management, project and program management, innovation, and entrepreneurship.
 A Life Senior Member of the IEEE, Charette was a recipient of the IEEE Computer Society’s Golden Core Award in 2008.